 Underdosing refers to taking less of a medication than is prescribed by a provider or a manufacturer's instruction.
+Discontinuing the use of a prescribed medication on the patient's own initiative (not directed by the patient's provider) is also classified as an underdosing.
 For underdosing, assign the code from categories T36-T50 (fifth or sixth character "6").